MDP43140/BaDomain/README.md

 <details><summary>nonsense (u can safely ignore this :)</summary>
-I'm scraping the domains by deploying a free hotspot (at public places). with adblocking, using AdAway, with these hosts lists:
+I'm scraping the domains by deploying a free tethering (at public places). with ad-blocking, using AdAway, with these hosts lists:
 + [GoodByeAds + GoodbyeAds YouTube](https://github.com/jerryn70/GoodBye-Ads)
 + [DanHorton's TikTok Blocklist](https://github.com/danhorton7/pihole-block-tiktok/blob/main/tiktok.txt)
 + StevenBlack